Machine Learning of Topological Insulator and Anderson Insulator in One-Dimensional Extended Su-Schrieffer-Heeger Chain: Introduction

 In this paper, we train a supervised convolutional neural network (CNN) on analytic reduced correlation matrices (RCMs) of disorder-free SSH models with long-range hopping as input data set, together with three winding numbers ($\nu \in \{0,1,2\}$) as targets.
 The trained CNN model is then generalized to study out-of-distribution (OOD) systems, successfully predicting the phase diagram for off-diagonal disorder system while failing to do so for diagonal disorder system.
-These results are consistent with the literature reported previously\cite{benalcazar2022chiral,meier2018observation}.
-In order to understand the role of chiral symmetry playing in space feature extraction in CNN technique, we perform principal component analysis (PCA) of the RCM feature space, which reveals overlapping manifolds for disorder-free and symmetry-preserving disorder systems, but exhibits a clear separation when symmetry is broken. \\ To investigate why the CNN fails to generalize to OOD cases where symmetry is broken, we note that PCA merely classifies the similarity of feature distributions rather than their physical nature.
+Previous studies have established that neural networks can learn topological invariants in clean chiral systems and some have further investigated out-of-distribution (OOD) generalization in disordered SSH-type models.
+These studies provide important foundations for using neural networks to learn topological information and to analyze their reliability under distribution shifts.
+Zhang et al.\cite{zhang2018machine} demonstrated that neural networks can learn global winding-number patterns from local momentum-space Hamiltonian data in clean one-dimensional chiral-symmetric systems.
+Their work mainly addresses the learnability of the winding-number formula itself, rather than the robustness of learned representations under disorder-induced distribution shifts.
+Cybinski et al.\cite{cybinski2025characterizing} studied OOD generalization in the disordered SSH model using eigenstate-intensity inputs, with emphasis on the reliability and interpretability of CNN predictions under disorder.
+Their work analyzes why some CNNs learn disorder-robust features while others rely on less transferable correlations.
+In contrast, the present work considers an extended SSH chain with long-range hopping, which supports three winding-number sectors \(\nu=0,1,2\), and uses reduced correlation matrices as real-space, entanglement-related inputs.
+More importantly, we explicitly compare chiral-symmetry-preserving off-diagonal disorder with chiral-symmetry-breaking diagonal disorder within the same framework.
+Our focus is therefore not only on whether the CNN can classify topological phases, but also on how the RCM feature space evolves when the symmetry protecting the topological phase is preserved or broken.
+In this sense, our results are consistent with previous demonstrations that neural networks can capture topological information, while extending the analysis to a multi-winding, RCM-based, disorder-dependent setting.\\ Besides, in order to understand the role of chiral symmetry playing in space feature extraction in CNN technique, we perform principal component analysis (PCA) of the RCM feature space, which reveals overlapping manifolds for disorder-free and symmetry-preserving disorder systems, but exhibits a clear separation when symmetry is broken. \\ To investigate why the CNN fails to generalize to OOD cases where symmetry is broken, we note that PCA merely classifies the similarity of feature distributions rather than their physical nature.
 We, therefore, proceed to study the localization properties of single-particle eigenstates via inverse participation (IPR) and the energy spectrum across the hopping parameters.
 It shows that edge states survive only in the presence of chiral symmetry, while diagonal disorder breaks the chiral symmetry and drives a transition to an Anderson insulator.